 Adoption still is not widespread.
 The most used lightning network protocol implementation still doesn’t has support for the feature and the ones that do support it doesn’t provide the best UX to use it.

 We hope this was helpful and simplifies how blinded paths work!

 Create your own node below, or learn more about our Lightning Enterprise solution today.

-Also enjoy exploring our LSP and receive inbound liquidity with Flow.
+Also, enjoy exploring our LSP and receiving inbound liquidity with Flow.